awslabs/amazon-ecr-credential-helper/README.md

 `docker push 123456789012.dkr.ecr.us-west-2.amazonaws.com/my-repository:my-tag`

 If you have configured additional profiles for use with the AWS CLI, you can use those profiles by specifying the `AWS_PROFILE` environment variable when invoking `docker`.
-If your profiles use assumed roles or additional credential providing processes, you will also need to specify `AWS_SDK_LOAD_CONFIG=true`.
 For example:

-`AWS_SDK_LOAD_CONFIG=true AWS_PROFILE=myprofile docker pull 123456789012.dkr.ecr.us-west-2.amazonaws.com/my-repository:my-tag`
+`AWS_PROFILE=myprofile docker pull 123456789012.dkr.ecr.us-west-2.amazonaws.com/my-repository:my-tag`

 There is no need to use `docker login` or `docker logout`.